awindest/fork-bomb/README.md

 ![fork-bomb](https://github.com/user-attachments/assets/44919028-de6e-422c-9042-6e0933211cf1)

-puter
-# How to crash your com
+# How to crash your computer
 ## or what is known as a fork bomb

 An insanely simple way to crash your computer from the command prompt.